-The Council of Canadians outside the Delta Ottawa City Centre on July 7, 2014 to draw attention to the secretive Trans-Pacific Partnership talks taking place inside.
+The Council of Canadians outside the Delta Ottawa City Centre to draw attention to the secretive Trans-Pacific Partnership talks taking place inside.
 Photo: Ben Powless

 Across Canada and around the world, people are speaking out about the Trans-Pacific Partnership trade agreement (TPP).
 They are rallying against the secrecy of the 12-country negotiations and the corporate agenda behind the deal.

 On February 12, 2015 legislators in seven of the 12 TPP countries issued the following joint statement about the negotiations: